Fantasy has always been my favourite genre to read. Especially YA fantasy.

 Hallow was an interesting read and certainly grabbed my attention.

-Ariel’s characterisation perfectly fit with the heroine of the genre – an outcast, “nerdy” type from a broken home who doesn’t want to socialise until she’s thrusted into this new world.
+Ariel’s characterisation perfectly fits with the heroine of the genre – an outcast, “nerdy” type from a broken home who doesn’t want to socialise until she’s thrust into this new world.
 But far from cliche, Olga has written Ariel in a way that’s familiar for anyone who reads the genre whilst making her unique.

 As with any fantasy book, the story is fantastical.
 It creates excitement, especially with the twists at the end, and the romance we are met with at the beginning of the novel (one that developed in its predecessor) doesn’t detract from the overall plot as is common with many YA fantasy novels.
 Olga certainly gives Ariel her own story without being completely sidetracked by some forced, cliche love story.

 There are aspects of the writing I fell in love with.
 Olga’s descriptions create imagery that cannot be ignored.
-Beautiful scenes and poetic descriptions makes it a wonderful read.
+Beautiful scenes and poetic descriptions make it a wonderful read.

 As with all my reviews, I do have a few points I think could have made the novel a better read:

 There were, at times, a few grammatical and spelling errors that detracted from the story.
 They weren’t constant or plenty, but the novel may have benefitted from a final edit. *I’ve been reassured that the final version of the book will be edited so this should be solved!